What is Design Checking?

 - Reduction in material and fabrication costs.
 Value+++

-- Ensure consistent design approach for similar pieces of equipment and/or unit area piping
+- Ensure a consistent design approach for similar pieces of equipment and/or unit area piping

-- Every individual is responsible and accountable for checking of his deliverable to ensure quality and error free design.
+- Every individual is responsible and accountable for checking his deliverable to ensure quality and error-free design.

 - Every individual checks, signs, dates and then passes on to the next individual.

 - Calculations/drawings received for checking by the next individual, without a sign and date, shall not be entertained/accepted!!!

 - Back-ups of holds and assumptions, if any, are maintained in an orderly manner before the issue

 - A signed and dated checklist, completely filled out is a must for any checked document as this is a quality record

 - The ultimate responsibility of quality and correctness lies with the lead as he is the one who enforces teams conformance to quality procedures

 - Checking is a collaborative effort.
 Every individual owns and is accountable for an error-free and quality product